indrabasak/spring-consul-example/client/README.md

 ### Run
 Bfore running the Spring Boot application, please make sure that the Consul Agent is up and running with the application configuration properties loaded.
-The Spring Boot the client application can be run from the command line by the following command,
+The Spring Boot client application can be run from the command line by the following command,

 ```